This post may contain affiliate links. Please read our disclosure policy.

 • 2 cups beef broth

-• 1/4 cup freshly chopped parsley optional, for garnish
+• 1/4 cup chopped fresh parsley, optional, for garnish

 Instructions

-• Heat a deep skillet or pot over medium-high heat.
-Add olive oil, onions, and ground beef.
-Season with the salt, pepper, garlic powder, and paprika.
-Saute, breaking up the ground beef with the back of a spoon, until the beef is cooked through, no longer pink, about 5-7 minutes.
-Drain off excess fat if necessary (I like to keep at least 2 tbsp in there for added flavor).
+• Heat the oil in a large, deep skillet or pot set over medium-high heat.
+Add the ground beef, onions, garlic powder, paprika, salt, pepper, and chili powder.
+Cook, breaking up the ground beef with the back of a spoon, until the beef is cooked through, no longer pink, 5 to 7 minutes.
+Drain off all but 2 tablespoons of excess fat, if needed.

-• Add the pasta, the beef broth and the milk and Stir to combine.
-Bring contents in the pot to a boil and once boiling, reduce the heat to a very subtle simmer and let cook until pasta is tender, stirring very often, until most of the liquid has absorbed and the pasta is al dente, 12 to 15 minutes.
+• Add the pasta, beef broth and milk and stir to combine.
+Bring the mixture to a boil, then reduce the heat to a simmer and cook until pasta is tender, stirring very often, until most of the liquid has absorbed and the pasta is al dente, 12 to 15 minutes.

 Nutrition